tamani-coding/fullstack-oauth2-angular-spring-boot-keycloak/README.md

 Go to `keycloak` folder, modify `Dockerfile` or `docker-compose.yml` (e.g. adjust the `postgres_data` volume) and start up postgres and keycloak via `docker compose up --build`.

 The file `my-test-realm-realm.json` is used to import a complete realm configuration, including clients, users, roles, etc... into keycloak.

+Realm: `my-test-realm`, Username: `testuser-1`, Password: `testuser1`

 You may create and configure your own realm by using the keycloak admin console.

 Check if the keycloak admin console is reachable (`http://localhost:8180/`).